 Back in January 2014 I joined a Writer’s Digest Boot Camp called Agent One-on-One where the wonderful, informative agents from Kimberley Cameron and Associates critiqued our queries, synopses, and first few pages.
 It was an invaluable experience and I highly recommend the Boot Camps to all writers looking for help in their writing journeys.
 Here are *some* of the Q & As that were asked by various writers and answered by the agents during Boot Camp.
 Many questions were about the writer’s personal works and were not written down.
 Hopefully this helps some writers out there!

-This is Part One of the Kimberley Cameron and Associates Q&A. Check out Part Two (The Manuscript) here and Part Three (The Platform) here
+This is Part One of the Kimberley Cameron and Associates Q&A. Check out Part Two (The Manuscript) here and Part Three (The Platform) here.

 Like this?
 Check out more Writing Tips here